 Early Years and The New York Photo League

-Aaron Siskind contributed to the Modernist revolution of the photographic medium.
-The fifth of six children in a Russian-Jewish immigrant family in New York City, he studied literature with the objective of becoming a writer.
+The fifth of six children in a Russian-Jewish immigrant family in New York City, Siskind studied literature with the objective of becoming a writer.
 In 1929, he was given his first camera as a honeymoon gift and soon after became dedicated to the medium.
-In 1932, Siskind joined the New York Photo League and participated as an active social documentary photographer, creating series such as Harlem Document.
+In 1932, Siskind joined The New York Photo League and participated as an active social documentary photographer, creating series such as Harlem Document.
 Siskind was instrumental in establishing the The Feature Group, which produced influential photo-series including The Most Crowded Block in the World, Tabernacle City and Dead End: The Bowery.

 Move to Abstraction